CalJacobson/CoBoo/README.md

 **CoBoo** is intended to be a document management and sharing system for individuals and families, and takes its name from [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book), a means of compiling information since antiquity.

+CoBoo is _not_ intended to scale locally to support a large number of users; personal use is the primary driver here.

 ## Goals
 The CoBoo project has three goals: maintainability, survivability and shareability.